 They are based in one school for most of the year, with a minimum of six weeks in a contrasting school to broaden their training experience.

-The course begins in early September, and finishes at the beginning of July the following summer.
+The course covers the full school year, beginning in early September and finishing at the end of the following summer term.

 Initially, trainees will be observing and working alongside class teachers as they get to know the children and their routines.
 At a pace tailored to each individual, they will then begin to take on small groups, building up to being responsible for planning, teaching and assessing the children for 80% of their timetable by the end of the year.
 This ensures that trainees are completely confident in their teaching skills before entering the teaching profession.